What’s Hot: The Weber Q1200 is capable of grilling just like a big grill but in a much smaller package.

 While the Q1200 will be just the right amount of portable for some, it will be a definite fail for others.

 It uses small, disposable 14oz or 16oz propane tanks for fuel.
 If you would prefer to connect a much more economical and refillable 20lb propane cylinder, Weber makes an accessory adapter and hose that will do that.
-There is also an aftermarket kit that will let you convert a Q grill to use your RV’s low-pressure quick-disconnect line.
+An aftermarket kit will let you convert a Q grill to use your RV’s low-pressure quick-disconnect line.
 Learn more at Learn to RV.

 Cooking Capabilities